ARTICLE

 Legacy of the Pony Express

-Even though the Pony Express had a relatively short run, it has secured a prominent position in the history of the U.S. West.
+Even though the Pony Express had a short run, it has secured a position in the history of the U.S. West.
 Bennington's organization has conducted a re-ride over the Pony Express Trail every year since 1980.

-Bennington said he remains in awe of the Pony Express riders.
+Bennington said he remains in of the Pony Express riders.
 "It was no small undertaking when you start to look back and see what these people had," he said.
-"I mean there's no place colder than on the back of a horse when it's brutally cold.
+"I mean there's no place colder than on the back of a horse when it's cold.
 You gotta keep in mind they didn't have down-filled jackets or hats made for snowy conditions."

 Fast Fact